hyperonecom/h1-cli/docs/website.md

   link         Manage links of the instance
   sideapp      Manage sideapps of the instance
   credential   Manage credentials of the instance
+  connect      Manage connects of the instance
   domain       Manage domains of the instance
+  metric       Manage metrics of the instance
+  log          Manage logs of the instance
   service      Manage services of the instance
   tag          Manage tags of the instance
   event        Manage events of the instance